 One story caught my attention this past week in the land of celebrity gossip.
-In an interview with the Mail on Sunday’s You magazine (published March 17), Gwyneth Paltrow revealed that she suffered a miscarriage during her third pregnancy.
-She said: “I had a really bad experience when I was pregnant with my third.
+In an interview with the Mail on Sunday’s You magazine, Gwyneth Paltrow revealed she suffered a miscarriage during her third pregnancy.
+“I had a really bad experience when I was pregnant with my third.
 It didn’t work out and I nearly died.”
 She goes on to describe the void she feels in her life because of the absence of a third child.

 I was instantly struck by the frankness of Paltrow’s revelation.
 A miscarriage is a profoundly sad event for anyone to experience and it is a profoundly personal event for a celebrity to share.
 Although about 1/4 of all pregnancies result in a miscarriage, few celebrities are forthcoming about having had a miscarriage.
 This fact alone makes Paltrow’s revelation noteworthy; her candor will certainly help other women dealing with their own grief.